Mishodaghi Mount

-Mishoodaghi Mount is a mountain range in East Azerbaijan Province of Iran.
+Mishoodaghi Mount is a mountain range in East Azerbaijan province of Iran.
 It is located between Tasouj, Marand, and Shabestar cities.
 Mishodaghi peak has several peaks including: Ali-Alamdar (highest peak 3155 m), Falak daghi, Kooseh-Baba, and Uzoun-Bel.
-Yam Ski Resort is located in northern foot hills of Mishodaghi.
+Yam Ski Resort is located in northern foothills of Mishodaghi.

-Mishoodaghi has a diverse wild life.
-Since 2007, it is considered a protected area by Department of Environmental of Iran.
+Mountain peaks

-The best access route to Mishoodaghi is Road 32 (Iran) in between Tabriz-Marand.
-This road passes through north eastern hills of Mishoodaghi.
+The highest peak of Mishu is Ali Alamdari Mountain with an elevation of 3,200 meters, and Go Zangi Peak with an elevation of 3,100 meters is the second highest peak of Mishu Mountain.
+Other famous peaks of this mountain range are Falak Daghi Peak, Shanjan Peak, Ozen Yanel Peak, Kosa Baba Peak and Qara Balleh Peak.